Health Care Reform Glossary

 - Free Rider Penalty

-The penalty a large employer will have to pay beginning in 2014 for either not offering full-time employees (and their dependents) health coverage or offering coverage that is either unaffordable (the premium contribution to receive health coverage from the employer costs the employee more than 9.5% of household income) or inadequate (the coverage has an actuarial value of less than 60%).
+The penalty a large employer will have to pay beginning in 2015 for either not offering full-time employees (and their dependents) health coverage or offering coverage that is either unaffordable (the premium contribution to receive employee only health coverage from the employer costs the employee more than 9.5% of household income) or inadequate (the coverage has an actuarial value of less than 60%).
 The employer will only owe a Free Rider Penalty if at least one employee receives premium assistance to purchase Exchange coverage.
 A large employer for this purpose is defined as one having an average of 50 or more full-time equivalent employees during business days of the previous calendar year.
 (Certain seasonal workers do not have to be included.)

 - FPL – Federal Poverty Level(s)